Milliman-PRM/publications/Condition_Recommender/Recommending_Conditions.md

 ## Case study

 Below we will examine model inputs and model results for a sample patient with diabetes.
-For this patient, we will examine the input features, the top 10 recommendations, and a breakdown of the contribution to the top prediction.
+For this patient, we will examine the input features, the top 10 highest-rated conditions, and a breakdown of the contribution towards the highest-rated condition.

 ### Diabetes patient